Mist-AA/Plantifier-Image-Classifier-for-Flower-Breeds/README.md

 2. Navigate to the project directory.
 3. For training: python train.py data_directory --options
 4. For prediction: python predict.py /path/to/image checkpoint --options

-### Source
-This was the final project for the AI Programming with Python Nanodegree on Udacity as part of the initial phase of AWS AI & ML Scholarship Program in 2022.